aquilesC/aquiles.me/content/This website is not a blog.md

 </blockquote>
 <script note="" src="https://cdn.jsdelivr.net/gh/Blogger-Peer-Review/quotebacks@1/quoteback.js"></script>

-For a very long time, dates on my posts had no specific relevance.
-They do not form a stream as what we are used to on social media, but a web of interconnected ideas.
-This is what I wanted to achieve.
+## This website is a blog that is not blog

-I wanted to sit in between the two possibilities.
-Writing longer-form if I felt like it, or just some notes.
-You can learn [[how i built this website]] if you are technically curious.
+The biggest question is what I wanted to achieve.

 **Disclaimer**:  [[I don't think blogs broke the internet]], I think they were (and still are) one of the biggest digital breakthroughs.
 Just that the chronological idea of blogging is not for everyone, and certainly not for what I want to achieve in this specific corner of the internet.